RedHatPride/open-source-transition-resources/README.md

 ## Contributing

 We welcome contributions from everyone who feels they have something of value that all of the community can benefit from.
-Follow these instructions to start contributing: [CONTRIBUTING](CONTRIBUTING.md).
+Follow these instructions to start contributing: [CONTRIBUTING](transition-resources/content/topics/contributing.adoc).

 ## License

-This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under the [GNU General Public License](https://fsf.org/).

 ## Building the Books Locally